 Detailed directions will be sent to you when you book through CreteTravel.com

-Internet Access: Free WiFi throughout all indoors areas and around swimming pool
+- Internet Access: Free WiFi throughout all indoors areas and around the swimming pool

-Swimming Pool: Amazing large swimming pool (14,40 m x 4,10 m and 1.60 m depth) with the saltwater system and heated shower next to the swimming pool.
-There is also 300,00 Euros surcharge for the pool heating (weekly rate) during the months that it cannot be heated from the sun.
+- Swimming Pool: Amazing large swimming pool (14,40 m x 4,10 m and 1.60 m depth) with a saltwater system and heated shower next to the swimming pool.
+There is also a 300 Euros surcharge for the pool heating (weekly rate) during the months that it cannot be heated from the sun.
 No children's pool.